Men, Fertility and Emotions

 - Recognise that you too are undergoing fertility treatment.
 Your partner is undergoing the physical procedures, medications etc but you too are part of that

 - You are allowed to feel lost, out of control.
 These feelings are normal.
 You will have your own coping strategies that you have used over the years when life has been hard.
 It’s worth sitting down and thinking about how you normally cope with stress and anxiety.

 - Think about what you can control.
 There are other parts of your life that may be taking a back seat during the treatment.
 Look at other areas, be organised, take back control where you can.

-- Self-care….so very important.
+- Self-care is very important.
 What do you do to look after yourself?
 Do you exercise?
 Go out with a friend?
-Soak in hot baths?
-Read a good book, there are many ways of caring for yourself.
+O read a good book, there are many ways of caring for yourself.
 It isn’t being selfish; how can you care for your partner if you are frazzled and anxious?

 - Finally, remember we all of us only have so much energy when we awake in the morning.
 Whether that energy is used physically, emotionally, or intellectually, it will be used up.
 Think carefully where you want to use your energy.
 You will need some for you and some for your partner.

 - Talk talk talk.
 It may not be easy at first but keeping the lines of communication open is paramount.
 Fertility treatment can become all encompassing, but it’s still important to talk about yourself, how you feel, what is causing anxiety, worry or stress.
 If you feel your partner has enough to cope with, that’s fine, find someone else but remember, your partner will know and it’s important not to leave her feeling left out.